 If you're seeing something that's not described below, click here for all our troubleshooting steps!

 You can think of this as the busy signal of statuses.
 We're calling the financial institution to grab your recent transactions and they're letting us know they're a little busy at the moment — our call will have to wait.
 This is typically a temporary status, and don't worry — we'll keep calling them back and bear the elevator music on your behalf. 😓

-If transactions still aren’t importing and this error is persisting for 72 hours, here's what you can do:
+Here's what to do if transactions still aren’t importing and this error is persisting for 72 hours:

 Check our status page — we may already be working on it!